Toulmok/Code-Challenge-Express-React-Redux/README.md

 # code-challenge-react

-Replace CLIENT_ID in 'server.env' with your app ID.
+Replace CLIENT_ID in '~/server/.env' with your app ID.
 Change redirect to 'http://localhost:9000/authenticate'.

 Build React App in client dir using 'npm run build'.
 Start Express Server in root dir using 'npm start'.